Year 5 Team: Mr J McCabe (Class Teacher)

 Year 5 - Spring 1 - Week 1

-It was great to welcome back the Year 5 children who were recharged and refreshed after an excellent festive spent with family and friends alike.
-Although a shorter week, it is fair to say that we made the most of it and it was great to be back together as a class team once again.
+It was great to welcome back the Year 5 children who were recharged and refreshed after an excellent (and lengthy) festive break spent with loved ones.
+It is fair to say that we made the most of this first school week of 2024 and it was great to be back together as a class team once again.
 Here are just a few things that we got up to…

 In Maths, we have been learning a method for long multiplication.
 The children have honed their understanding of the ‘grid method’ and can apply their skills with much greater confidence and accuracy.
 Well done to you all for your resilience and accuracy when approaching this method!

-A great, albeit shorter week to welcome in 2023.
+A great school week to properly welcome in 2024.
 Enjoy your weekend everyone and see you all on Monday!

 Reminders:

--Year 5 PE days for this half term are Wednesday (Swimming) and Friday (school PE).
+-Year 5 PE days for this half term are Wednesday and Friday.

--Maths and English Homework will resume next week and will be set, as usual, via Mirodo on Friday 13th.
-This should then be returned on or before the following Wednesday (January 18th).
+-Maths and English Homework has resumed and has been set, as usual, via Mirodo on Friday 12th.
+This should then be returned on or before the following Wednesday (January 17th).

 -For more information on what we will be learning about this term, please click here.